Our customers have been hired by:

 The recruiters too are well aware that if you’re a great paralegal, you must possess a remarkable set of skills.

 And you do have those skills!
 You just have to know how to list them in your paralegal or legal assistant resume.

 Don’t fret, read on and you’ll learn how to do it in a jiff.

 Start with creating a spreadsheet in which you list all your relevant paralegal skills.
 Write down everything you’re good at.
 (Oh, come on!
-We didn’t mean “eyebrow dancing” or “walking like a crab”).
+I didn’t mean “eyebrow dancing” or “walking like a crab”).

 But, seriously.
 Everything that makes you a great professional.

 And don’t forget about your “soft” skills.
-According to the National Association of Legal Assistants (NALA), paralegal employers see soft and hard skills as equally important.
+According to the National Association of Legal Assistants (NALA), paralegal employers see soft and hard skills on resumes as equally important.

 Take a look at the table below.
 It contains the perfect keywords for a paralegal resume skills section: